grafana/agent/docs/sources/static/configuration/logs-config.md

 ```
 invalid match stage config: invalid selector syntax for match stage: parse error at line 1, col 51: syntax error: unexpected IDENTIFIER, expecting STRING"
 ```

+I feel this page could use a little bit of a revamp.
+It talks a lot about the "template" to be used in a Grafana agent configuration file for the logs section but does not actually has examples of a configuration file with a logs section.

+On top of that, it feels a little misleading, when it says "logs_config" whereas in the configuration file, there is only the "logs" block.
+Simple stuff like this, is what we get asked in the field.
+Because many folks are using this technology for the first time and they are not super hands-on.
+This comment would be applicable for metrics and traces blocks too.

+As per examples, including something like we have on this page - https://grafana.com/docs/grafana-cloud/data-configuration/logs/collect-logs-with-agent/ - would be really helpful.

+Or I actually created a sample Grafana Agent config focusing on the logs block, see below -

+# Sample config for Grafana Agent
+# For a full configuration reference, see: https://grafana.com/docs/agent/latest/configuration/.
+server:
+  log_level: warn

+metrics:
+  global:
+    scrape_interval: 1m
+  wal_directory: '/var/lib/grafana-agent'
+  configs:
+    # Example Prometheus scrape configuration to scrape the agent itself for metrics.
+    # This is not needed if the agent integration is enabled.
+    # - name: agent
+    #   host_filter: false
+    #   scrape_configs:
+    #     - job_name: agent
+    #       static_configs:
+    #         - targets: ['127.0.0.1:9090']

+logs:
+  configs:
+  - name: nb-td-example
+    positions:
+      filename: /tmp/positions.yaml
+    scrape_configs:
+    - job_name: dmesg-example
+      static_configs:
+        - targets: [localhost]
+          labels:
+            job: dmesg
+            __path__: /var/log/dmesg
+    - job_name: varlogs-example
+      static_configs:
+        - targets: [localhost]
+          labels:
+            job: varlogs
+            __path__: /var/log/*.log
+    - job_name: nb-log-file-example
+      static_configs:
+        - targets: [localhost]
+          labels:
+            job: nb-sample
+            __path__: /home/navish_bahl_grafana_com/sample-log/nb*
+    clients:
+      - url: <Your Grafana logs endpoint>
+        basic_auth:
+            username: <Your Grafana logs username>
+            password: <API-Key-With-Metrics-Publisher-Role>

+integrations:
+  agent:
+    enabled: true
+  node_exporter:
+    enabled: true
+    include_exporter_metrics: true
+    disable_collectors:
+      - "mdadm"
+  prometheus_remote_write:
+  - url: <<Your Grafana metricss endpoint>>
+    basic_auth:
+      username: <Your Grafana metrics username>
+      password: <API-Key-With-Metrics-Publisher-Role>

+Something like this would make the docs much more practical to use for the end customer.